-- (a) Monthly, if the customer is a retail customer and the retail customer's portfolio includes derivative transactions in highly volatile classes of financial instruments or leveraged transactions; or - (b) At least every six months in other cases. - BC-8.10.7 Periodic sta contain, at t
+- (a) Monthly, if the customer is a retail customer and the retail customer's portfolio includes derivative transactions in highly volatile classes of financial instruments or leveraged transactions; or - (b) At least every six months in other cases.

 Periodic statements, issued in accordance with Rule BC-8.10.6, must contain, at the very least, the information contained in Paragraph BC-8.13.8, as at the end of the period covered.